Alcantara98/Polynomial-Regression/README.md

 the method in hopes of using it to fit any order of polynomial to a set of points and realized it got stuck on local minimums for polynomials of order greater than one ☹.
-I tried stochastic and mini-batch gradient descent to fit second order polynomials to no avail, so in the end I decided to do it analytically using the least squares method.
+I tried stochastic and mini-batch gradient descent to fit second order polynomials to no avail, so in the end I decided to do it analytically using the Least Squares method.
 [Here](https://www.youtube.com/watch?v=TPKyT3hu71c) is a video explaining the method.
+My implementation for the Least Squares method is found in the regress.cpp source file in the leastSquares function.

 ## Technologies
 - C++